pfeghali/CS165B-FinalPrep/README.md

 We can then count the area under the curve, and divide it by the total size, to give us the accuracy of the classifier.
 The plot above is known as a coverage curve, and if we normalize the graph to 1x1, then we get ROC curve.
 The area under the ROC curve is equivalent to the ranking accuracy.

 # Class Probability Estimation
 A scoring classifier which outputs probabilities over K classes, where the probabilities must add to 1.
+A scoring classifier can relatively easily be converted to a probaility estimator.
+Take a scoring classifier, with n values as the output.
+Since it is known that a probability should add to 1, you must normalize all of the scores such that their sum is 1.
+This is done by dividing each score by the total sum of all of the scores.

 # Empirical Probabilities
 Empirical probabilities are essentially just the relative frequency of data.